RoSchmi/Serial_FileTransfer_To_DOS/README.md

 This is done with the proram: ‘HEXTOBIN.BAS’

 To have a reliable transmission I used a slow baudrate of '1200', which resulted in a long duration of the file transfer.
 This procedure has to be done only one time.
-As soon as 'SL.EXE' from 'FastLynx' you can use this and file transfer is fun.
+As soon as 'SL.EXE' from 'FastLynx' is on your DOS computer, you can use this and file transfer is a fun.

 In the folder UtilityProgs you can find the two GWBASIC programs: